Complementary Products

 Healthy skin is able to maintain an ideal “balance” so that all of the skin's functions can ensure protection and comfort in equal measure.

-The issue of course is that in reality there are a number of environmental impacts and exposures that strain our skin to the point that something falls down and the balance is disrupted.
+The issue of course is that, in reality, there are a number of environmental impacts and exposures that strain our skin to the point that the balance is disrupted.

 We could talk about loads of reasons for skin dryness but the biggest external aggressor is all around us - it's the air we breathe.
 Dry air moving over skin sucks moisture from the epidermis.
 This process by which moisture is lost to the air around us is referred to as Transepidermal Water Loss.
 That’s why dry skin is particularly prevalent in winter where cold dry air actually leeches the moisture from skin cells.
 The same can be said of air-conditioning of course.